5 Fun Halloween Science Projects: Pumpkin Science, Monster Genetics & More

 You can extend this activity by having students research common hand injuries or conditions like carpal tunnel syndrome.
 They can present how these conditions affect hand movement and discuss why understanding hand anatomy is important in fields like medicine and robotics.

 #5.
-Animal Adaptations in Fall
+Animal Adaptations in Fall: Seasonal Life Science Project

 If you are teaching ecology or ecosystems then you might have them do this fall science activity on “Animal Adaptations in Fall” to explore how animals prepare for the colder months.
 Students research an animal and its fall adaptations—whether it’s hibernation, migration, or camouflage—and then create a poster or model to showcase what they’ve learned.